andreasm80/blog.local/content/post/2024-06-10-arista-automated-provisioning-ansible/index.md

 ![unused-disk](images/image-20240610144925682.png)

-To add the unused disk I selected it, clicked edit and choose SATA and bus 0.
+To add the unused disk I select it, click edit and choose SATA and bus 0.
 This was the only way for the vEOS to successfully boot.
-This is not what is mentioned in the official documentation [here](https://arista.my.site.com/AristaCommunity/s/article/veos-running-eos-in-a-vm) *The Aboot-veos iso must be set as a CD-ROM image on the IDE bus, and the EOS vmdk must be a hard drive image on the same IDE bus.
+This is contrary to what is stated in the official documentation [here](https://arista.my.site.com/AristaCommunity/s/article/veos-running-eos-in-a-vm) *The Aboot-veos iso must be set as a CD-ROM image on the IDE bus, and the EOS vmdk must be a hard drive image on the same IDE bus.
 The simulated hardware cannot contain a SATA controller or vEOS will fail to fully boot.*

 ![sata](images/image-20240610145327095.png)